biotite-dev/biotite/doc/develop.rst

 Unit tests
 ^^^^^^^^^^

-In order to check if your new awesome code breaks anything in Biopython, you should run unit tests before you open a pull request.
+In order to check if your new awesome code breaks anything in Biotite, you should run unit tests before you open a pull request.
 To achieve that, run the following command in the top-level directory.